News & Events

 We had nine youth participate last year.
 The police officers that are involved with the program are Community Partnership Specialist Julie Janke, Officer’s Kelly Boll, Chris Pesheck, and Joe Kavlie, who is a former CPD Police Explorer.

 Register your bicycle to assist in its return if it is lost or stolen.
 We will document your serial number, make and model and give you an Operation Identification sticker for your bicycle.
-Please contact Officer Janke at 952-448-4200 or e-mail her at firstname.lastname@example.org to set up an appointment.
+Please contact Officer Janke at 952-448-4200 or email her to set up an appointment.

 The Chaska Police Department will again be selling high quality bike helmets for $10 that retail for $22.95.We have a limited quantity so pick yours up today.
 They are available in silver, red and blue in sizes small, medium and large.
-Contact Officer Janke for an appointment for a fitting at 952-448-4200 or e-mail. ***WE ARE OUT OF HELMETS UNTIL SPRING 2016**
+Contact Officer Janke at 952-448-4200 or e-mail her to schedule a fitting.

 Public Safety Announcements by Nixle

 You need fast and accurate information to keep yourself, your family, and your business safe during emergency and crisis situations.
 You need to receive Nixle emergency messages from the Chaska Police Department.

 In 2009, the Chaska Police Department began using the Nixle text and email messaging system, developed by Nixle LLC, to notify community members of important public safety announcements.
 Past announcements have included advisories for missing persons, alerts for dangerous fugitive, and notifications of emergency road closings.
 Use the messages to know when to look out, lock down or avoid certain areas.
 We do not inundate you with unnecessary announcements and you will receive no spam or advertising.
 Nixle is safe and reliable and you chose whether to receive the emergency messages by text, email or both.